The Johnson Family Singers: History

-The group consisted of father Jesse ("Pa"), mother Lydia ("Ma"), and four children: Kenneth (Red), Betty, and twins Bob and Jim.
+The Johnson Family Singers were a musical group that consisted of a father Jesse ("Pa"), mother Lydia ("Ma"), and four children: Kenneth (Red), Betty, and twins Bob and Jim.
 The family lived in an apartment in Greensboro, North Carolina, and struggled to survive during the Great Depression.
 Jesse worked as a house painter and mill worker.

-In the fall of 1937 Jesse returned from the Stamps-Baxter Music School in Dallas, Texas, where he was inspired by the emerging Gospel music of the day.
+In the fall of 1937, Jesse returned from the Stamps-Baxter Music School in Dallas, Texas, where he was inspired by the emerging Gospel music of the day.
 He became a teacher of shape note music.
 His first students were his children, at the time 10, 9, and 7 years old respectively.
 They began to sing at family reunions and churches.

-In 1940 the family attended a singing convention at the Armory Auditorium in Charlotte, NC.
+In 1940, the family attended a singing convention at the Armory Auditorium in Charlotte, NC.
 This led to 50,000-watt radio station WBT asking the family to sing on "Grady Cole's Sunday Morning Farm Club".
 The family's signature song on the program was "There’s a Little Pine Log Cabin".
 They would go on to sing on several CBS Radio Network programs.

-In the late 1940s, the family recorded 52 songs for Columbia Records, under the direction of Art Satherley.
+In the late 1940s, the Johnson Family recorded 52 songs for Columbia Records, under the direction of Art Satherley.
 Later, a similar number of songs were recorded on the RCA-Victor label.
 Their contract with Quaker Oats ended their radio career in May 1951.

-The family appeared on The Ed Sullivan Show appearances in 1958.
+The family appeared on The Ed Sullivan Show in 1958.
 Over the next 40 years, Betty Johnson had a solo career of her own.